This is for adding additional stems for stem mastering.

-For Stem Mastering, you would first organise your DAW channels into suitable groups that match (“stems”) then export the audio into different stereo files
+For Stem Mastering, you would first organise your projects separate instrument channels into suitable groups that closely match (“stems”) then export the audio into different stereo files.

 Stem 1: bassline

 Stem 5: Rhythmic synths